LEAPS: An LLM-Empowered Adaptive Plugin in Taobao AI Search: Method

 \subsubsection{Multi-Source Data Integration}

-Holistic information representation is the prerequisite for accurate judgment.
-Unlike conventional relevance models constrained by sparse, surface-level metadata such as titles and attributes, our architecture synthesizes a broad spectrum of heterogeneous signals to reconstruct a granular context. \begin{itemize} \item \textit{Item-Side Context:} We integrate multi-dimensional product information, including OCR text extracted from product detail pages, curated high-quality user reviews, price, historical sales velocity, and store/brand reputation metrics. \item \textit{User-Side Context:} To facilitate personalized relevance, we incorporate user-specific features such as geolocation and historical interaction profiles. \end{itemize}
+Unlike conventional relevance models constrained by sparse metadata, our architecture synthesizes heterogeneous signals to reconstruct a granular context.
+On the \textit{item side}, we incorporate OCR text from product detail pages, curated high-quality reviews, price, historical sales velocity, and store/brand reputation.
+OCR is performed offline and indexed alongside other item fields, incurring no per-query cost at serving time.
+On the \textit{user side}, we leverage features such as geolocation to ground the judgment in the querying context.